10 Child-Friendly Ways to Visualise Sound at Home

 • Water

-1. Fill the shallow dish with a thin layer of water.
+1. Fill the dish with a thin layer of water.

-2. Place the speaker or smartphone near the dish, ensuring it won't get wet.
+2. Place the speaker near the dish, ensuring it won’t get wet.

 Objective: Create intricate patterns by visualizing sound vibrations on a flat surface.